hexonaut/haxe-dom/README.md

 Tools
 =====

 Using the DOM directly can be kind of annoying, so I've included a DomTools class that you should usually include as a "using".
-DomTools is built for chaining.
+DomTools mimics the JQuery API and is built for chaining.
 Here is a quick example:

 	using hxdom.DomTools;

-	var div = new EDiv().classes("myCssClass anotherClass").attr(Id, "someId").addText("Some text in the Div!");
+	var div = new EDiv().addClass("myCssClass anotherClass").setAttr("id", "someid").addText("Some text in the Div!");

 Custom Event Systems
 ====================